mkstra/ghost-theme/content/themes/elysium/README.md

 ### Blog Title

-Although most places reference the blog title using `@blog.title` helper, I had the need for a bit stylized title for use at the top of the page.
+Although most places reference the blog title using `@sitetitle` helper, I had the need for a bit stylized title for use at the top of the page.

 `_sass/_masthead.scss` contains the style definition for `masthead_left` and `masthead_right` classes which are combined to produce the two colored look.